zot/CubeCreate/docs/source/guide/compiling.rst

    ("C:\\Program Files\\CodeBlocks\\codeblocks.exe", usually, on 64bit, it's "C:\\Program Files (x86)\\CodeBlocks\\codeblocks.exe")

    Hit Configure once again, and Generate.

-3. Run a command prompt. "cd" into your CCROOT\\src\\thirdparty\\v8 and run inside:

-   .. code-block :: bash

-       $ scons visibility=default

-   That will compile the v8 library.

 3. Navigate into CCROOT\\cbuild in your file manager, open the cbp file using Code::Blocks.